 One of the best uses of silicone caulk is for sealing around plumbing fixtures such as bathtubs, showers, toilets, and sinks.
 It is also excellent for weatherproofing your house.
 Use it to seal around doors, windows, and utility cables coming in from outside, and you will be going a long way to minimizing drafts.
 Sealing those openings can also help keep out rodents and vermin.

 Silicone is the best sealant to use in colder temperatures.
 Unlike polyurethane caulk, the cold temperature does not affect the application.
 In cold weather, polyurethane caulk becomes harder to apply.
 Also, it will not make a permanent bond when the temperatures are too low.
 On the other hand, silicone caulk remains flexible.

 When it’s time to replace the polyurethane caulk, you can replace it with silicone caulk, provided that you take the time to remove all of the polyurethane material first.
 Depending on your project, it may well be worth the effort.

 Once applied, silicone caulk has a fairly long drying time, and it produces unpleasant or potentially harmful fumes during its installation.
 Accordingly, you need to ensure the room is well-ventilated during use.
 It also needs to be protected from moisture for several days after application so that it can dry well.
 For those reasons, you may want to consider using a professional service for larger caulking jobs.

 Contact Waterproof Caulking & Restoration For More Information On Polyurethane vs. Silicone Caulk

 If you need help with a waterproofing project, call the experts at Waterproof Caulking and Restoration for information about the best waterproofing and caulking products for your needs.
-Contact them today to learn more about the professional commercial caulking services or to inquire about the best types of caulk for your project.
+Contact Waterproof Caulking and Restoration by calling (484) 265- 9646 or online to learn more about the professional commercial caulking services or to inquire about the best types of caulk for your project.